iluvjava/Maths/Notebook 2.0/CSE 546/Classification (Statistics Theory).md

 1 - \mathbb{P}\left(Y = f(x)|X = x\right)
 $$

-The probability of one the model making a wrong prediction conditioned on an obseration of the random variable $X$.
+The probability of one the model making a wrong prediction conditioned on an observations of the random variable $X$.

 ---